Purpose of the Program

 Eli’s interest in U.S.-Japan nuclear policy began when he met a group of hibakusha (Hiroshima and Nagasaki atomic bomb survivors) and heard them advocate for nuclear disarmament.
 These testimonies stimulated his interest in U.S.-Japan diplomacy as he began exploring the U.S.-Japan security relationship and the cornerstone of this correspondence, the U.S.-Japan Security Treaty.
 His other areas of interest in nuclear security include nonproliferation policy and diplomacy, strategic arms control, and strategic export controls.

 Miho Kawamoto was born in Hiroshima and is passionate about becoming an expert in the fields of nuclear security and non-proliferation.
 During her time abroad in the U.S. as a high school exchange student, she was astonished to find that she was the only student in the American History class who believed that using the atomic bomb against Japan during World War II was not justified.
 She became aware that such a difference might have arisen from the fact that she knew the stories of atomic bomb survivors, while her American classmates did not.
 Such divergent views resulted in further developing her interest in nuclear deterrence.
 Her curiosity in this topic drove her to focus on international politics and security issues surrounding nuclear weapons during her undergraduate studies.
-After graduating with a Bachelor of Law and International Politics, she enrolled in the University of Tokyo’s Master’s Program in Public Policy to increase her knowledge, and to pursue her dream of becoming a policy expert.
+After graduating with a Bachelor of Law and International Politics, she enrolled into Hitotsubashi University’s Graduate School of International and Public Policy to increase her knowledge, and to pursue her dream of becoming a policy expert.

 Ryo Kiridori is a research fellow at the National Institute for Defense Studies (NIDS), a Tokyo-based think tank affiliated with Japan’s Ministry of Defense, which he joined in 2016.
 He is also in the political science PhD program in at the University of Toronto, with a focus on international relations and comparative politics.
 His research interests include foreign policy analysis, alliance politics, and international politics of the Indo-Pacific.
 From 2018 to 2019, Ryo was cross appointed to the Defense Policy Division and Strategic Planning Division in the Bureau of Defense Policy where he engaged in drafting Japan’s mid-to-long-term defense strategy called National Defense Program Guidelines as well as in various policy-level strategic dialogues, including the Japan-US Extended Deterrence Dialogue.
 At NIDS, he specializes in US and Japanese defense strategies, on which he has written several book chapters, articles, and commentaries.
 He holds a BA in political science from the University of New Brunswick, where he was awarded the Richard B. Hatfield Prize in Political Science for the highest academic average, and an MSc in international relations from London School of Economics and Political Science.